All Episodes

 Being like Ronald Reagan is the one political description that has not changed.

-In November, 43% had a positive opinion of a candidate compared to Reagan, and 41% still feel that way now.
+Even though some in his own party have suggested that Republican candidates should distance themselves from Reagan, in November, 43% had a positive opinion of a candidate compared to Reagan, and 41% still feel that way now.

 31% say being like Reagan somewhere in between a positive and a negative.

-In Wall Street Journal column last fall, Scott Rasmussen noted that President Obama won the White House by campaigning like Ronald Reagan.
+In a Wall Street Journal column last fall, Scott Rasmussen noted that President Obama won the White House by campaigning like Ronald Reagan.

-The downturn in the views of all other ideological labels is notable since the November findings were roughly the same as those in July 2007 after a Democrat presidential debate, in which Hillary Clinton insisted she would rather be called a progressive than a liberal.
+The downturn in the views of all other ideological labels is notable since the November findings were roughly the same as those in July 2007 after a Democrat presidential debate in which Hillary Clinton insisted she would rather be called a progressive than a liberal.

 Remember, liberals can never be honest with you about who they are or what they want to do.

-Uh Tuesday?
+Tuesday?

 The speech that Obama gave to the school kids.